 MBO, AKA Mountain Bike Oregon is a three-day mountain bike vacation and festival based in the town of Westfir, its located 4 miles west of the town of Oakridge.
 The entire zone is surrounded by the Willamette National Forest’s network of trails, and Oakridge has become known as a mountain biking destination thanks to the hundreds of miles of singletrack.

 The downside?
 You have to get to the top of the mountain in order to ride down.
 The climbs are all long, leg sapping stretches up logging roads.
 They’re possibly the most miserable climbs imaginable.
 They’re long, boring and steep at times, taking hours to complete and leaving you drained for the good parts.
 Shuttling is our preference in Oakridge; the downside is self shuttles take forever, which make a paid shuttle a better use of that precious vacation time.
 That’s where MBO comes in — registration for the mountain bike festival includes three days of morning and afternoon shuttles with guided rides, camping at the event site, coffee and breakfast each day as well as lunch fixings.
-There’s also free mechanical support and bike demos from a number of bike industry brands, which add to the value of the MTB vacation.
+Free mechanical support and bike demos are available onsite from a number of bike industry brands, which add to the value of the MTB vacation.

 MBO is basically a sleepaway camp for big kids.